kspeiris/Digital-Image-Processing-and-Computer-Vision/README.md

 - `mediapipe` is installed in some notes but is not central to the visible lab workflows

 If you run code locally on Windows, use the cleaned versions or update image paths to `Girl.jpg`.

-## :books: Suggested Reading Order

-For study:

-1. Read `Explain Note.md`
-2. Review `Explain Code.md`
-3. Run `Running Code.ipynb`
-4. Use `Summary.md` and the final summary files for revision

-For implementation practice:

-1. Start with Lab 01
-2. Proceed sequentially through Lab 05-2
-3. Finish with the final summary notebook

-## :busts_in_silhouette: Who This Repository Is For

-This project is useful for:

-- Students studying Digital Image Processing
-- Students preparing for a practical or viva exam
-- Beginners learning OpenCV fundamentals
-- Anyone who wants a compact, example-driven DIP study repository

-## :page_facing_up: License

-No license file is currently included in this repository.
-If you plan to distribute or reuse the material publicly, add an explicit license.